ooni/ooni.org/content/get-involved/run.md

 2. **Tap the buttons below** & open them with your **OONI Probe mobile app** (not with a browser)

+4. Install the OONI Run link to your OONI Probe application if you are using Android device

 3. Tap **Run**

 Note: These tests require turning off VPNs.